-Therefore, today it is more than ever before nec-essary to struggle for better working conditions and for drawing the youth into the trade unions.
-The working class youth must advance hand in hand with the adult workers in Their struggles with the bos
+Therefore, today it is more than ever before necessary to struggle for better working conditions and for drawing the youth into the trade unions.
+The working class youth must advance hand in hand with the adult workers in their struggles with the

 Although the broad masses of the working youth are still asleep, yet a section of the working class youth is already aroused and following the path of class struggle.
-The best example is Passaic where class struggle.
-The best example is Passaic where the young textile workers not only did not play the role of strike-breakers, but were the most energetic and courageous strikers, on the picket line, in com-bat with the police, with the bosses, and continued the struggle until the last moment of the strike.
+The best example is Passaic where the young textile workers not only did not play the role of strike-breakers, but were the most energetic and courageous strikers, on the picket line, in combat with the police, with the bosses, and continued the struggle until the last moment of the strike.
 The same can also be said of the young workers in the glass industry, the plumbers' helpers, etc. The historic role of the working class youth in America is a tremendous one.
-Their task must be to unit is a tremendous one.
-Their task must be to unite all races and nationalities, among workers in one powerful working class, to function as a bridge between the workers of America and the workers of other lands.
-And all indications point to the fact that the working class youth in the pear future will be not only a part of the labor movement but the most multitude fact that the section of the section. most militant section of the working class which not only selects the path of class struggle instead of that of class collaboration but will be the strongest against the present reactionary leadership of the American labor movement.
-It is for this reason that the bureaucracy of the A. F. of L. does want to draw the youth into the trade unions for it is the young workers which will put an end to their influence in the labor movement.
-One of the reasons for the bad conditions of the working class, especially of the working class youth is the lack of a strong labor party in the U. S., and it is the duty of the working class youth to develop the maximum activity in this field.
+Their task must be to unite all races and nationalities among workers in one powerful working class, to function as a bridge between the workers of America and the workers of other lands.
+And all indications point to the fact that the working class youth in the near future will be not only a part of the labor movement but the most militant section of the working class which not only selects the path of class struggle instead of that of class collaboration but will be the strongest against the present reactionary leadership of the American labor movement.
+It is for this reason that the bureaucracy of the A. F. of L. does want to draw the youth into the trade unions for it is the young workers which will put an end to their one of the reasons for the bad conditions of the working class, especially of the working class youth is the lack of a strong labor party in the U.S., and it is the duty of the working class youth to develop the maximum activity in this field.

 At this moment that we are celebrating the 13th International Youth Day, American reaction has just snatched from our ranks two of the best fighters of the working class (Sacco and Vanzetti).
-We must look upon the execution of these two workers as a beginning of a new offensive of capitalist reac-tion against the American working class, and we must answer this offensive with a counter offensive of the working class against reaction.
+We must look upon the execution of these two workers as a beginning of a new offensive of capitalist reaction against the American working class, and we must answer this offensive with a counter offensive of the working class against reaction.
 We Young Workers of America must take our place in the front ranks defending the interests of our brother workers.
 We must have a unified League with greater enthusiasm, greater strength, greater energy, devotion and determination.